 In the application proposal, individual sites will be expected to describe, in the form of a Business and Organizational Integration plan, how they aim to leverage their capabilities, so they become integral to clinical operations beyond the award period.
-In addition, the plan should describe operational synergies between the Alpha Network site and other CIRM Infrastructure and Research Programs.
+In addition, the plan should describe operational synergies between Alpha Clinic Network sites and other CIRM Infrastructure and Research Programs.
 For example, the plan may discuss how proposed offerings may be supported by budgets from clinical trial awards or contracts.